ColeMurray/github-actions-injection-demo/ATTACK_EXAMPLES.md

 # Attack Payload Examples

-Quick reference for testing the vulnerability.
+Quick reference for testing the vulnerability with corrected attack vectors based on actual testing.

 ## Setup